Macmee/enhanced-promises/README.md

 `npm install enhanced-promises` and include `require('enhanced-promises')` and carry on using `new Promise(...)` as you would before, with the added methods sprinked on top.
 If you're in a browser then include `enhanced-promises.min.js`

-*mostly stolen from Q documentation since it's the same*

-## Creating promises

-### General Promises
+### What are Promises?

 So as I said, this is a Promise library.
-Ideally the environment already supports promises, but if not this library provides a fallback. (from firefox documentation): The Promise object is used for deferred and asynchronous computations.
+Ideally your runtime environment already supports promises, but if not this library provides a fallback. (from firefox documentation): The Promise object is used for deferred and asynchronous computations.
 A Promise represents an operation that hasn't completed yet, but is expected in the future.
 Learn more about promises, see more about promises at https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise

 You can create promises in numerous ways, a few examples include: